GuillaumeFavrot/django-react-container/README.md

 In this template Django is configured to serve the React app on its root address however this require  a live build.
 While on a development build use the localhost address.

-# Creation of the .env file
+# C - Creation of the .env file

 To run this template requires two environement variables, the MONGO_URI to connect to the DB and the DJANGO SECRET.
 For security reasons those variables are not directly set in the source code of the app.
 In a devloppement environement they are stored in a .env file and in production they are directly stored in Heroku.
 This is excluded from the github repository in order not to expose those variables to internet.